Dhruvv025/HealthWave/README.md

 ## Overview

-MedMobile is an Android application aimed at improving the interaction between doctors and patients.
+HealthWave is an Android application aimed at improving the interaction between doctors and patients.
 Through this app, patients can manage their medical appointments and doctors can keep track of their schedules.
 The application integrates Firebase for authentication, database storage, and media hosting.

 ## Technologies